henrychyy/ECE_M202A_MASK/README.md

 ### Volume Amplitude Recognition
 The mask can adjust the mouth-opening pattern by voice volume.
 ### BLE Interface
-Users can control the pattern and brightness of the LED panel.
+1.Users can control the pattern and brightness of the LED panel.

-Users can control the on/off.
+2.Users can control the on/off.

-Users can monitor the battery usage.
+3.Users can monitor the battery usage.

-Users can acquire the data from sensors, such as temperature, humidity, and the speed of walking.
+4.Users can acquire the data from sensors, such as temperature, humidity, and the speed of walking.

 ### APP interface
-Users can choose the pattern they like on the app.
+1.Users can choose the pattern they like on the app.

-Users can turn on or off the lightning functions.
+2.Users can turn on or off the lightning functions.

-Rechargeable Battery System
+### Rechargeable Battery System
-Users can recharge the battery through micro-usb.
+1.Users can recharge the battery through micro-usb.

-The Battery Indicator can show the
+2.The Battery Indicator can show the

-The 1200 mAh Lithium Battery allows 2 hours usage.
+3.The 1200 mAh Lithium Battery allows 2 hours usage.

 ## System Architecture